betterscientificsoftware/bssw.io/Site/Topics/Planning.md

 <!---Topic order: 6--->

 - **User Experience Design**
-An intentional process of designing the user experience for a software (or other) product.
+An intentional process of designing for the user experience of a software (or other) product.
 <!---Topic order: 7--->

 <!---